JetBrains/compose-multiplatform/tutorials/Web/Building_UI/README.md

 # Building the UI with Compose Web

-**The API is experimental and breaking changes can be expected**
+**The API is experimental, and breaking changes can be expected**

-## What is covered
+## Introduction

-In this tutorial we will look at several examples with Composable DOM DSL code.
+In this tutorial we will look at several examples that use the Composable DOM DSL to describe the user interface for your web application.

 ### Entry point

-Compose Web manages the DOM tree or a subtree.
-It needs an HTML node that will be a root of the composition.
+Compose for Web needs an HTML node that will be a root of its composition.
+Inside this root node, Compose then manages its own DOM tree.

 ```kotlin
 renderComposable(rootElementId = "root") {